LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/hyperlinks-overview.md

 ## Supported sources

-**For now, the only supported source is Web Messaging, including mobile Web Messaging.** For consumers using mobile app messaging or other channels, hyperlinks are not supported.
+**For now, the only supported source is Web Messaging, including mobile Web Messaging.** For consumers using App Messaging or other channels, hyperlinks are not supported.
 The hyperlink button will not be displayed for conversations originating from unsupported sources.

 ## Limitations